microsoft/vscode-docs/blogs/2017/04/10/sublime-text-roundup.md

 ---
 Order: 27
-TOCTitle:
+TOCTitle: Sublime Text Extension Roundup
-PageTitle:
+PageTitle: Sublime Text Extension Roundup
-MetaDescription:
+MetaDescription: Learn about VS Code extensions to add features that are missing from Sublime Text.
 Date: 2017-04-10
-ShortDescription:
+ShortDescription: Learn about VS Code extensions to add features that are missing from Sublime Text.
 Author: Wade Anderson
 ---
-# Sublime Text
+# Sublime Text Extension Roundup

 April 10, 2017 Wade Anderson, [@waderyan_](https://twitter.com/waderyan_)

 I'm a big fan of Sublime Text.
-It was my [go to editor](TODO Utah JS talk) for my early years of development.
+It was my [go to editor](https://www.youtube.com/watch?v=OnkYnm-WiVo&t=15s) for the first few years I programmed.

-Naturally, I like VS Code more now :) But sometimes I find I miss things from Sublime Text.
-I wrote an [extension](TODO link to Sublime Text keymap) a couple months ago to help alleviate some pains I felt.
+Naturally, I like VS Code more now.
+But sometimes I find I miss things from Sublime Text.
+I wrote an [extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.sublime-keybindings) a couple months ago to help alleviate some of the pains I felt.

-There are still more work to do (see this [Github issue](https://github.com/Microsoft/vscode/issues/3776)), but the gaps are closing fast.
+There is still more work to do (see this [Github issue](https://github.com/Microsoft/vscode/issues/3776)), but the gaps are closing fast.
 You can install extensions to see almost all of the features you are missing.

 If you are coming from Sublime Text, here are a couple extensions I recommend.